tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 be compressed with the Brotli compression algorithm as defined in [RFC7932].

-If the client cannot decompress the received Certificate message from the server, it MUST tear down the connection with "bad_certificate" alert.
+If the client cannot decompress the received Certificate message from the server, it MUST tear down the connection with the "bad_certificate" alert.

 The extension only affects the Certificate message from the server.
 It does not change the format of the Certificate message sent by the client.